news

 The son unsuccessfully tried to run away from home in July.
 After that, his hands and feet were regularly bound with handcuffs and ropes.
 He was forced to lie on his stomach and lift his arms and legs off the ground, injuring his ankles and wrists.

 According to the plea agreement, the handcuffs caused cuts in his skin which were treated with homeopathic remedies.
-The wounds were then covered with duct tape, and this was then re-covered with the bindings.
+The wounds were then covered with duct tape, and they were then re-covered with the bindings.

 Franke also confessed to kicking her son while wearing boots, holding his head underwater, and covering his mouth and nose with her hands.